golemfactory/golem-docs/src/pages/docs/creators/ray/outbound.md

 One of the ways that Ray on Golem uses the whitelist is to enable installation of [additional packages](/docs/creators/ray/cluster-yaml#initialization-commands) with pip.
 Golem Factory runs a custom proxy to `pypi.org` via `pypi.dev.golem.network` to make it possible.

 When your application requires access to a non-whitelisted URL, the recommended way is to advertise your need on [`#providers` discord channel](https://chat.golem.network/).
 This allows the provider operators to assess the URLs you wish to connect to, and to decide if the possibility of extra earnings (you will be paying the providers that whitelist your URLs) is more tempting to them than the security risk your URLs might pose.
+Feel free to check out how it looks from the [providers' side](/docs/providers/configuration/outbound#whitelisting-a-specific-domain).

 Please reach out to us on [`#Ray on Golem` discord channel](https://chat.golem.network/) to discuss the options and help us define the best way to support your outbound needs.